terencetaothucb/Pulse-Voltage-Response-Generation/README.md

 **Step 2** is to extract required features from the workstep layer of each battery.
 Step 2 can be completed within one hour.
 If step 2 is correctly completed, you will get one file for each battery.
 There are 10 samples (5-50% SOC, in ascending order) from each battery.
 The information record format for each sample for each sample is listed in the following table.
 The size of each file after step 2 is 7 KB.
 The name of each file after step 2 is same with the file after step 1.
 A correctly reproduced example file can be seen [here](https://github.com/terencetaothucb/Pulse-Voltage-Response-Generation/blob/main/Processing%20Data%20Example/LMO_C_10_B_2_SOC_5-55_Part_1-1_ID_PIP15827A00221240.xlsx).
 An overview can be seen [here](https://github.com/terencetaothucb/Pulse-Voltage-Response-Generation/blob/main/Files%20obtained%20after%20completing%20Step%202.png).

 #### 4.3.3.
 Step 3
 **Step 3** is to integrate features from different batteries with same pulse width and same type into one file.
 Step 3 can be completed almost immediately.
-If step 3 is correctly completed, the file you receive will contain multiple worksheets.
+If step 3 is correctly completed, you will get 3 files.
+Each file you receive will contain 11 worksheets.
 The first worksheet 'SOC ALL' contains features under all SOC condition.
-Subsequent worksheets 'SOCi' include features under a single SOC condition, separately.
+Subsequent 10 worksheets 'SOCi' include features under a single SOC condition, separately.
 In each worksheets, there are as many samples as the quantity of batteries of that type.
 The size of each file after step 3 is several hundred KB and is strongly positively correlated with the battery quantity of that type.
 To verify the correctness of reproduction, use our processed features [here](https://zenodo.org/uploads/11671216).
 An overview can be seen [here](https://github.com/terencetaothucb/Pulse-Voltage-Response-Generation/blob/main/Files%20obtained%20after%20completing%20Step%203.png).
-#### Processed Data Filename Format
-mat_cap_Ah_W_pulse width(ms unit).xlsx
-#### Example
-LMO_10Ah_W_5000.xlsx
-NMC_15Ah_W_5000.xlsx
-NMC_21Ah_W_5000.xlsx
-LFP_35Ah_W_5000.xlsx
 ### 4.4.
 Adjustability: Features of Different Hyperparameters
 We extracted U1-U21 features under 5-50% SOC, 5s pulse time or pulse width for [our publication](To be published).
 Moreover, our feature engineering codes have strong scalability.
 You can adjust the settings at the top of programs of step 2 and step 3 to extract different features.
 No need to perform step 1 again if reproduction completed once.
 Remember to keep the settings in the programs of step 2 and step 3 consistent.
 #### 4.4.1.
 SOC